fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     The human being will certainly experience the agony of death.
     Holy Quran - Qaaf 50:18

-    (He will be told), “You were completely heedless of this day.
-We have removed the veil from your eyes and your vision will now be sharp and strong”
+    (He will be told), "You were completely heedless of this day.
+We have removed the veil from your eyes and your vision will now be sharp and strong"
     Holy Quran - Qaaf 50:22

 The veil that hides the world of the unseen will be removed moments before death, so that the dying person would be aware of what is going and so that the dying person would start seeing the Angel of Death with his own eyes.

-    On the day when the criminals see the angels, there will, certainly, be no rejoicing for them. rather, they will plead to the angels, “Please keep away from us (do not drive us into hell)”
+    On the day when the criminals see the angels, there will, certainly, be no rejoicing for them. rather, they will plead to the angels, "Please keep away from us (do not drive us into hell)"
     Holy Quran - Al-Furqaan 25:21

 The verse above is a confirmation that on the moment of death, the human being will see the angels, before the soul will be taken out of the body